First-gigabit ready internet service launched in Melbourne: Australia joins global superhighway

-Australia’s first gigabit ready internet retail service for the consumer was switched on today in Melbourne up to 20 year ahead of its predicted 2030 delivery date.
+Australia’s first-gigabit ready internet retail service for the consumer has switched on today in Melbourne up to 20 years ahead of its predicted 2030 delivery date.
 Only a handful of locations around the world offer a 1gbps service placing Melbourne at the forefront of world internet connections speeds along with cities such as Seoul, Korea and Chattanooga in the USA.

 “The initial 1 gig service is targeted at the corporate and SME market (100 staff plus) but the service is becoming generally available to resellers as it is rolled out throughout Australian,” Mr Müller said.

 The Fibre to the Premises (FTTP) compliant ultra high-speed broadband fibre optic cable is up to 10 times faster than the NBN network service currently being rolled out nationally and more than 75 times faster than the average 13.46 Mbps speeds in Australia. (source: Speedtest.net Aug 2013).

 RedTrain will be offering symmetrical speeds on its service of 25/25 Mbps, 50/50 Mbps, 75/75 Mbps,100/100, 500/500 Mbps and 1000/1000 Mbps.
 While the maximum NBN speed is 100 Mbps the download it is only 40 Mbps upload (100/40) making it far slower to upload data than to access it.